sublee/subl.ee/resume.md

 Software Engineer {: .label }
 [Global AI Platform][gapco], Sep 2023 -- Present
-:   Developing and maintaining LLM-based services such as [Gistty][], a Chrome
+:   Focusing on making everyone utilize AI for their daily productivity.
-    extension summarizing Amazon reviews.
+    Developed and maintained the client and server of [Gistty][], a Chrome extension summarizing Amazon reviews.

 [gapco]: https://www.globalaiplatform.com/